Rites of Spring (album): Music

 Influenced by The Faith, Rites of Spring continued to combine desperate introspective lyrics with angry melody-tinged songwriting that moved even further from the hardcore punk formula.
 The album has been described as "uncommonly melodic."
 Evan Rytlewski of Pitchfork delineated Guy Picciotto's vocal style on the album: "Underscoring the seething despair in his lyrics, Picciotto sang as if choking on a Brillo pad, punishing his larynx until all that remained was a tattered rasp.
 He effectively turned singing into a form of self-flagellation."
 He called Picciotto's vocal performance "one of the most violent, demanding vocal performances ever captured on record," and further explained: "For all the musicianship hidden under the hood, it's hard to register anything other than the fury and agony at the surface.
 It’s a portrait of crisis."

 Reception and legacy

 The album was listed at number 30 on Kurt Cobain's top 50 favorite albums.
 Pitchfork online magazine ranked it number 96 on its list of the Top 100 Albums of the 1980s.
 It has appeared on various best-of emo album lists by Consequence of Sound, Kerrang!, LA Weekly, and Rolling Stone, as well as by journalists Leslie Simon and Trevor Kelley in their book Everybody Hurts: An Essential Guide to Emo Culture (2007).
 Metal Hammer named the album in their list of "the 10 essential post-hardcore albums."

 Editors at Kerrang said: "Though the definition of what emo actually is remains contentious, there’s no denying that it began right here."
 Kelefa Sanneh described it as "the first emo album, and still one of the greatest.
 It was a volatile album, with Picciotto screaming lyrics that a different singer may have chosen to whisper.

+In 2026 Rolling Stone placed it at 41 on their list of The 100 Greatest Punk Albums of All Time.